This post is also available in: Ελληνικά (Greek)

 A tour of the bottling factory

-Given that San Pellegrino Terme is also the source of the mineral water by the same name, the bottling factory of is also nearby.
-Apart from the bottling process, at the factory I also saw the S. Pellegrino museum, which tells the brand’s story.
+Given that San Pellegrino Terme is also the source of the mineral water by the same name, the bottling factory is also nearby.
+Apart from the bottling process, at the factory, I also saw the S. Pellegrino museum, which tells the brand’s story.

 Nowadays, the S. Pellegrino sparkling water is at the tables of the best restaurants and hotels around the world.
 Also, while in Italy, don’t miss the chance to drink a San Pellegrino Sparkling Fruit Beverage.
 Not only they are made of real fruit juice and S.Pellegrino sparkling water, but they are delicious too.
 I really miss them indeed.
 Especially Chino!
 This drink is made from Sicilian Chinotti (a kind of citrus) and has a bittersweet, refreshing taste.

 For one thing, in Italy, food is a big deal.
 It goes without saying then, that my trip wouldn’t be complete without a proper meal.
 I had the classic Lombardian menu at a local restaurant.
 Namely, casoncelli pasta with truffle, pork fillet with a side of polenta, tiramisu for dessert and, of course, lots of S. Pellegrino sparkling water.

 QC Terme San Pellegrino

 Telephone: +39 0345.20102